Dear newly-wed wife,

 The many, often nerve-racking meetings with his parents, friends, family, colleagues are in the rear view mirror.

-The hectic pre-wedding and planning days are over.
-The many and oft-times nerve-racking visits to his parents, his friends, cousins, colleagues… feels like you’ve seen just about everyone you’ll ever need to see in this lifetime.
 The glorious wedding day has come and gone.
 The heady honeymoon too.
-The last wedding gift – you gave it out to your mother last week.
+The last unopened wedding gift – you gave it to your best friend week.

 The reality of wedded bliss is here.
-No movie-like, dreamy, Cinderella trailers.
-Just the behind the scenes, unphoto-shoped authentic deal.
+No dreamy, Cinderella trailers.
+Just the behind the scenes, unphoto-shoped reality.